git-onepixel/eslint-config-react-recommend/README.md

 ```bash
 npm run lint
 ```
+So far, your eslint is working properly.

 ## Integrating into vscode

 Integrating eslint into vscode can check code in real time and fix it automatically when saving code.

-You need to install the vscode plugin `eslint`, then create the `.vscode/settings.json` file in the root of your project and add the following configuration.
+What you need to do is install the vscode plugin `eslint`, then create the `.vscode/settings.json` file in the root of your project and add the following configuration.

 ```json
 {